akhilnas/Statistical-Analysis/README.md

 # Statistical-Analysis
-Contains files that use Statisitcal Techniques and Tools to establish certain results
+Contains files that use Statistical Techniques and Tools to establish certain results